Asanda Hadebe

 Asanda Hadebe (born 13 October 2003) is a South African soccer player who plays as a defender for SAFA Women's League club Mamelodi Sundowns and the South Africa women's national team.

-Club career
+Playing career

 Sunflower

 Hadebe was captain of the Sasol Women's League side Sunflowers F.C.

 Mamelodi Sundowns Ladies

 In March 2024, she joined SAFA Women's League side Mamelodi Sundowns Ladies.

 She made her debut in a 7-0 win against Lindelani Ladies on 14 April 2024.